socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 Where user files are stored.
 The SQLite database is also stored here, when you use SQLite.

-Default to ``data/`` in the Nextcloud directory.
+Default to ``data/`` in the cyfrSpaces directory.

 ::

 	'version' => '',

-The current version number of your Nextcloud installation.
+The current version number of your cyfrSpaces installation.
 This is set up during installation and update, so you shouldn't need to change it.

 ::